porter-dev/porter-update-config-action/README.md

 # porter-update-action

-This Github action updates an app deployment running on Porter.
+This Github action updates an app deployment running on Porter without running a build or pushing an updated image to a repo.

 Usage
 ---